lindamazzone/Final-Project/README.md

 # Final-Project
-lindamazzone/Final-Progect--Introduction-to-Speech-Processing/Evaluating OpenAI’s Whisper and Human Transcription Accuracy on Low-Pass Filtered Speech at 2 kHz
+Final-Progect--Introduction to Speech Processing Evaluating OpenAI’s Whisper and Human Transcription Accuracy on Low-Pass Filtered Speech at 2 kHz

 The following files can be found in this repository: